Price Vision Group Blog

 Price Vision Group Celebrates 25 Years of LASIK, the first in the state of Indiana.

-January 2020 marks the 25-year anniversary of Price Vision Group providing LASIK surgery.
+January 2020 marks the 25-year anniversary of Price Vision Group providing LASIK eye surgery.
 We continue to see happy patients from those early years when Dr. Price performed LASIK as part of an investigational study.

 From the start, we were able to correct both nearsightedness and astigmatism.
 Over time we have continued to refine vision correction options and now provide the most cutting-edge, vision-optimizing treatments available in the U.S.